Working in the United Arab Emirates

 The UAE's rich natural petrocarbon resources have helped to fund the country's construction boom and growth as a tourist destination.
 Strategically positioned on the Persian Gulf, the UAE is a major trade hub and one of the world's leading importers and exporters.

 The financial crisis of 2008/9 hit the UAE hard, with fluctuating oil prices, a depressed real estate market, banking collapse and a decline in consumer luxury spending.
-Since then, the country has heavily diversified into banking and finance, trade and commerce, industry, tourism and entertainment.
-Property prices have since stabilised, bringing a renewed appetite for construction.
+Since then, the country has heavily diversified, particularly in Dubai which is the only emirate that is not dependent on the oil industry.
+Growth sectors include banking and finance, trade and commerce, industry, tourism and entertainment.
+Property prices have now stabilised, bringing a renewed appetite for construction.
+The Digital Dubai initiative was launched in 2021 with the aim of making Dubai a globally leading digital economy.

 Investment in economic diversification has proved very successful.
 The UAE is one of the largest oil and gas producers in the world, but only 30% of the UAE GDP (gross domestic product, a measure of a country's economic performance) is from petrocarbons.